OWRC/interpolants/modelling/waterbudget/data.md

 1. If any timesteps has temperatures greater than 10°C, snowmelt is equally divided amongst them;
 1. The first time step having 6-hour rainfall $\geq$ 5mm, all melt is assumed to occur during this event;
-1. If any timesteps within 06:00-06:00 UTC has rainfall greater than 1mm, snowmelt is proportionned according to (and added with) rainfall;
+1. If any timesteps within 06:00-06:00 UTC has rainfall greater than 1mm, snowmelt is proportioned according to (and added with) rainfall;
 1. If any timesteps has temperatures greater than 0°C, snowmelt is equally divided amongst them; otherwise
 1. Snowmelt is equally divided among the 2 daytime time steps (12:00-00:00 UTC---07:00-19:00 EST).